 Businesses raise their internet profile by using social media

-Social media refer to internet based applications such as, for instance, social networks, blogs, multimedia content-sharing sites and wikis.
+Social media refer to internet based applications such as social networks, blogs, multimedia content-sharing sites and wikis.
 In principle, enterprises use social media for image building or for marketing purposes, for gaining insights from customers or communicating within or outside the enterprise or for recruiting.